 Workers’ Compensation coverage as required by the Industrial Insurance laws of the State of Washington.

-Contractor’s Pollution Liability insurance coverage covering any claim for bodily injury, personal injury, property damage, cleanup costs, and legal defense expenses applying to all work performed under the contract, including that related to transported cargo.
+Contractor’s Pollution Liability insurance coverage covering any occurrence of bodily injury, personal injury, property damage, cleanup costs, and legal defense expenses applying to all work performed under the contract, including that related to transported cargo.
 The City shall be named as a Primary-Non Contributory Additional Insured under the Contractor’s Pollution Liability insurance policy.

 8.3.2 Minimum Amounts of Insurance